-Gladly organised: in his free time too, joint golf tournaments, golf and cooking classes, get-togethers
+Gladly organised: joint golf tournaments, golf and cooking classes, get-togethers in his spare time.

-Get’s a good mood because of:“Working together with like-minded people, professionally but also in my free time, think of sports like hockey and golf.
-Seeing people grow by giving them trust and independence, Making them confident.
-And then, enjoy the success and fun together, if that can be achieved.”
+Get’s a good mood because of: “Working together with like-minded people, professionally but also in my spare time, in sports like hockey and golf.
+Seeing people grow by giving them trust and independence, making them confident.
+And then, enjoying the success and fun together, if that can be achieved.”

 Motto in life: “Those who can’t share, also can’t multiply.”